wp-plugins/codn-payment-for-woocommerce/readme.txt

 == Description ==

 This plugin is an add-on for Woo Commerce plugin.
-If you have an account on codnusantara.com and want to use it for your commerce , this is the plugin that you need.
+If you have an account on codnusantara.com (Cashless on Delivery) and want to use it for your commerce , this is the plugin that you need.
 Just simply activate it , insert your CoDN account information and you are good to go.

 == Installation ==